A guide to Finding foreclosed homes - San Diego

 If you're interested in buying a foreclosed home in San Diego, it is a good idea to make contact with a brokerage firm who can help you identify properties that may be in pre-foreclosure.
 If you require a more conventional loan, it is going to be important to try to purchase at the pre-foreclosure stage of the process.
 Once a home goes up for auction you will likely need cash in hand in order to make an offer.

 Working with an appropriate professional like a real estate agent or broker can provide assistance in finding foreclosures or investigating a particular property you're interested in.
 A broker or agent will have access to the MLS which will provide info on the property that you might not be able to see on your own, such as property disclosures from previous sales.
+If you're looking for an excellent realtor or broker, check out some of San Diego's top rated firms like Coldwell Banker Realty, Davelly Real Estate, ExP Realty of California Inc, or Platinum Realty Executives.
+They can help you work with the listing agent for the property and let you know what information provided is deemed reliable from the Internet Data Exchange of the San Diego MLS, which can be confusing to navigate if you aren't a professional.

 It is important to take the opportunity to view the home in person, and with the help of a qualified home inspector if possible.
 Video tours and photographs can be helpful, but it is always best to personally investigate each property before moving forward with a sale.